ATOROYO/food_delivery_app/README.md

 ## Overview

-This is a **Flutter-based E-Commerce App** designed to provide a seamless online shopping experience.
+This is a **Flutter-based Food-Delivery App** designed to provide a seamless online shopping experience.
 It includes essential features like user authentication, a shopping cart, order history, and more.
 The app is built using **Firebase** for backend services and **Provider** for state management.

 ## Features